EnHackathon/staging/_posts/2019-11-12-AlexanderClarkson.md

     This has some non-trivial things to work out.
 The exact notation to be used needs to be decided, and it will require careful testing.

-    I find the idea of doing a visible enhancement like this very appealing, so again I plan to create an up to date patch.
+    I find the idea of doing a visible enhancement like this very appealing, so again I plan to create an up-to-date patch.

 ## Next time on EnHackathon